vinceyyy/real-estate-websites-scraper/README.md

 # Real Estate Listings Website Scraper

-A scraper for streeteasy.com, buzzbuzzhome.com~~, and cityrealty.com~~.
+A scraper for scraping developments's information from streeteasy.com and buzzbuzzhome.com ~~and cityrealty.com~~.
+By default the collected developments' info includes name, adress, units, year, area, developer, type and the marketing agency.

-This is my first Object Oriented Programming project.
+(This is my first Object Oriented Programming project.
 The first part, streeteasy.com scraper, was originally written as Process Oriented Program.
-After it was done and tested, I realized that I have to write similar code for the other two website, therefore I decided to rewrite the whole project using OOP.
+After it was done and tested, I realized that I have to write similar code for every website, therefore I decided to rewrite the whole project using OOP.)

 ## Dependency
 ### undetected-chromedriver